xswzaqnjimko/yet_another_task_calendar/README.md

 *Maybe just download the whole thing (all files here) to a folder "task-grid", then -

-*Or even skip the download step first, just download README.md (or copy-paste) to feed it an AI for step-by-step instructions, computers nowadays teach better than I do...
+*Or even skip the download step first, just download README.md (or copy-paste) to feed it to an AI for step-by-step instructions, computers nowadays teach better than I do...

 ### Prerequisites